techniklman/beautiful-jekyll/_posts/2017-09-20-jekyll-on-Windows.md

 gem install bundler
 ```

+If you are using GitHub pages to host your site, you need to make sure the Jekyll plugins you use are supported by GitHub Pages.
+Verify this at [GitHub Pages gem](https://github.com/github/pages-gem).
+Refer to the relevant [GitHub](https://help.github.com/articles/configuring-jekyll/) page on this too.

 {: .box-note}
 **Optional:** Install other gems such has rouge if you wish to use code highlighting.